Shuffle Squares and Reverse Shuffle Squares: Shuffle Squares Over Large Alphabets

 \begin{proof}[Proof of Theorem \ref{theorem:ss}.]
 First, we identify $\mathcal{T}_n$ with the family $\cM_n$ of \emph{non-nesting perfect matchings} on vertex set $[2n]$.
 Here, a perfect matching on $[2n]$ is \emph{non-nesting} if there do not exist two edges $(i,j)$ and $(i',j')$ satisfying $i<i'<j'<j$.
 Thus, a perfect matching $m$ on $[2n]$ is non-nesting if and only if there exists $(I,J)\in \mathcal{T}_n$ such that the edges in $m$ are exactly the columns in $(I,J)$.

 Let $\comp(G)$ denote the number of connected components of a graph $G$.
 We claim that

 by inclusion-exclusion, where the $r$-th sum is over all unordered choices of $r$ distinct $m_{i}\in \mathcal{M}_n$.
 Formula (\ref{eq:PIE}) holds because the number of shuffle squares $s$ which have the tableaux corresponding to $m_{1},\ldots,m_{r}$ simultaneously as its index tableaux is $k^{\comp(m_{1}\cup\cdots\cup m_{r})}$, since the value of $s$ on every vertex of a given connected component must be the same.
-But the total number of terms in (\ref{eq:PIE}) is $O_{n}(1)$, and so to prove Theorem~\ref{theorem:ss} it suffices to select only the terms from (\ref{eq:PIE}) with $\comp(m_{1}\cup\cdots\cup m_{r})\ge n-1$, as all other terms summed together will be $O_{n}(k^{n-2})$.
+But the total number of terms in (\ref{eq:PIE}) is $O_{n}(1)$, because it is at most exponential in the size of $\mathcal{M}_n$, which only depends on $n$.
+Therefore, to prove Theorem~\ref{theorem:ss} it suffices to select only the terms from (\ref{eq:PIE}) with $\comp(m_{1}\cup\cdots\cup m_{r})\ge n-1$, as all other terms summed together will be $O_{n}(k^{n-2})$.

 It is not hard to see that the only terms in (\ref{eq:PIE}) with $\comp(m_{1}\cup\cdots\cup m_{r})=n$ are exactly the terms of the first summation $r=1$, which adds up to $C_{n}\cdot k^{n}$, the desired leading term.
 As for $\comp(m_{1}\cup\cdots\cup m_{r})=n-1$, one can check that the edge union of any three distinct non-nesting matchings on $[2n]$ has at most $n-2$ components, so the only second-order terms appear in the second sum $r=2$.
 Thus, we need to count the number of pairs $m_{1}\ne m_{2}$ in $\mathcal{M}_n$ such that $\comp(m_{1}\cup m_{2})=n-1$.